-The tax collector sends out annual secured tax statements (bills) by November 1.
-The bill can be paid in two installments, due November 1 and delinquent after December 10, and due February 1 and delinquent after April 10.
+The tax collector sends out annual unsecured tax bills when the enrollment is received from the assessor; payments are due by August 31.
+Secured tax bills are mailed by November 1.
+The secured bills can be paid in two installments, due November 1 and delinquent after December 10, and due February 1 and delinquent after April 10.
 (Note that payment due dates are well into the fiscal year, July to June, when they become due.)
 An additional supplemental tax charge may be billed when there is a change in ownership or when new construction is complete.